Get With the Program : Context and Neo-Romanticism

 an old waltz to himself in annoyance.

 I discovered then that the ghastly view from my studio apartment at 23rd and Arch (I looked out at parking lots, billboards, and the big black PECO Utilities Building) could be improved by bringing down my slatted shades, which created a noir effect and made these winter months (and those in years to follow) more bearable.
 This is also the specific moment when I discovered online the cache of masterpieces which Abby Heller-Burnham had left through the Aughts— I republished many of them on Stoning the Devil instantly, and hailed Abs as the genius she was.
 Abs by that time was haggard, and ten sheets to the wind— I do not think she noticed, and if she did notice I doubt she would've cared.
 The marriage I had to Mary H. was still fresh in my mind.
 The cumulative weight of this congeries I called visionary deadness— built into it, the allure of states of decomposition and decay, the macabre, and the fight to survive in a blasted landscape.
 I inaugurated the pursuit of visionary deadness as a form or manner of literary, and intellectual, enterprise during Apparition Poems, and continue, today, to pursue it in the series known as the Cheltenham Elegies.
-The recession, by Apparition Poems, was entrenched, and bearing down on all of us.
-As of four years later, many of us still occupy this space, as we wait for some sun to peak out from behind the clouds; though we also know that states of decomposition and decay can make for compelling, if perverse and fragmented, art, as Abs foretold in a prescient way in the mid-Aughts.
+The recession, by Apparition Poems, was entrenched, and established as intransigent.
+As of four years later, many of us still occupy this space, as we wait for some sun to peak out from behind the clouds.
+This, though it is perceptible to some that states of decomposition and decay can make for compelling, if perverse and fragmented, art, as Abby foretold in a prescient way in the mid-Aughts.

 One quirk which made Aughts Philly interesting is that most of the Philadelphia Renaissance players displayed a penchant for exhibitionistic behaviors, postures, and attitudes.
 The immediate mea culpa is branded right on my "I am as wayward as Shelley" tee-shirt, made for me by my second wife Melissa in early '01.
 This contradiction— a flair we all had for dramatic self-presentation, while also maintaining a stubbornly independent streak which made it seem a sell-out to us to appeal to the press to legitimize our work— fueled the collective fire of Aughts Philly, towards greater and greater demonstrations of gonzo sangfroid.
 Mike and I got lucky at/with the Highwire Gallery, who helped us take our PFS shows there to the highest possible level of gonzo extremity; as long as we provided the booze (including, owing to our outrageous desire to get Philly Free School audiences off, not only wine and beer but bottles of whiskey and vodka), the Highwire curators brought treats for us— twice, a functioning nitrous tank, and once, hash brownies.